bob123456678/TrainControl/Readme.md

 ## Changelog

+* v1.10.6 [Beta]
+    - If no CAN messages are received within the first 15 seconds after startup, a reminder pop-up will be shown stating that broadcasting must be enabled in CS2/CS3 settings

 * v1.10.5 [8/20/23]
     - UI enhancements to eliminate the need for manual JSON edits
         - Added UI tab for changing autonomy settings